Last Updated on April 4, 2026 by Luis Cooper

 Functionality:

-The Garmin Forerunner 745 impressed me with its lightweight, comfort, and sense of a robust, multisport watch.
+The Garmin Forerunner 745 impressed me with its lightweight design, comfort, and sense of being a robust, multisport watch.

-I adore the matte black surface, which gives it the appearance of a watch Batman might wear while operating the Batmobile meaning it looks that cool and stylish.
+I adore the matte black surface, which gives it the appearance of a watch Batman might wear while operating the Batmobile.

 Its display is now 1.23 inches in size, and it weighs a scant 47g.

-Though it lacks the clarity of a wristwatch screen, I discovered it to be bright and simple to see outside in broad daylight.
+Though it lacks the clarity of a wristwatch screen, it is bright and simple to see outside in broad daylight.

 The 22mm rubber strap has a diagonal design on the outside and is removable.

-Although it is only available in one size, it was able to easily fit my thin wrist.
+Although it is only available in one size, it fit my thin wrist easily.

 Performance:

-As when you enter your home the watch connects to Wi-Fi thanks to the Forerunner 745’s strong Wi-Fi connectivity, your run begins to instantly transfer to Strava as well as Garmin Connect without needing to first upload over Bluetooth to your smartphone.
+Thanks to the Forerunner 745’s strong Wi-Fi connectivity, your run instantly transfers to Strava and Garmin Connect without first uploading via Bluetooth to your smartphone.

-The app also sores your activity for more in-depth analysis which also helps you to build an insight into your schedule.
+The app also stores your activity for more in-depth analysis, which helps you build insight into your schedule.

 Garmin Connect worked without any issues.